phunter/dotfiles/README.md

 $HOME/dotfiles/setup.sh
 ```

-The first time you run zsh, antigen will clone and install plugins. start zsh with:
+The first time you run zsh, antigen will clone and install plugins.
+Start zsh with:
 ```sh
 zsh
 ```